DVA490-474-Project-Course/robot-controller-interface/README.md

 ```
 cmake ..
 ```
-5. Run the binaries located in bin:
+5. Locate the binaries which should be stored in bin:
 ```
 cd ../bin
 ```
+6. Execute the desired binaries.

 Usage
 -----------------------